 Step in to discover a traditional pub of unique character, revered for its eclectic range of real ales which are served, as they should be, with a generous measure of famous British hospitality.

 The Flying Horse is the last remaining pub on Oxford Street.
 Once known as The Flying Horse, its heritage can be dated back to at least 1790.
 In our early days our regulars were theatregoers from the nearby Tottenham Street Theatre an auditorium that was once London's finest music hall.
 In our pub you'll find three curvaceous ladies painted by Felix de Jong, the leading decorative artist in music hall.

-The Flying Horse is one of many rare gems in the Nicholson's collection of great British pubs, reputed for their distinctive buildings, intriguing history and vibrant atmosphere.
+Flying Horse is one of many rare gems in the Nicholson's collection of iconic and great British pubs — held in the highest of regards for their distinctive buildings, intriguing history and vibrant atmosphere.